 Black Jersey Giant Chicken

 This black chicken breed weighs in at around 11 to 15 pounds.
 They are docile and mellow, and the roosters have even temperaments.
-The roosters are good protectors, and are hardy.
+The roosters are good protectors and the breed is hardy.

 You can purchase this breed at Cackle Hatchery, My Pet Chicken, and Purely Poultry.